Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

-We still haven’t turned the corner on this yet but we’re getting closer.
-Like so many other rural states, opioid-related overdoses are the biggest contributor to the mortality statistics, but there’s a glimmer of hope in the fact that there’s some indication that it’s starting to level off.
-In some significant part, we owe that to the tireless work of the dedicated substance use disorder counseling community here.
+We haven’t turned the corner on this yet, but we’re getting closer.
+Like so many other rural states, opioid-related overdoses are the biggest contributor to the mortality statistics.
+There’s a glimmer of hope in the fact that it’s starting to level off.
+In significant part, we owe that to the tireless work of the dedicated substance use disorder counseling community here.

 With hope on the horizon, now is the time to double down on the effort.
 From the Water Tower District in Milwaukee to the east side of Green Bay, Wisconsin needs compassionate and well-trained substance abuse counselors in the fight.